Bassam Mallick

 What to expect

+Weeks two to four: cravings fade, sweets start tasting too sweet, energy across the day flattens — fewer afternoon crashes, fewer 4pm "I need a biscuit" moments.
 Longer term: a permanently reset palate.
-The version of you who put two spoons of sugar in chai will find one spoon unbearably sweet.
-You will eat sweets on occasions and the daily background load that was quietly inflating your weight and inflammation will be gone.
-If chronic inflammation is driving your interest in this, The Anti-Inflammatory Reset goes deeper.
+The you who put two spoons in chai will find one unbearably sweet.
+If chronic inflammation is driving your interest, The Anti-Inflammatory Reset goes deeper.

 Artificial sweeteners and sugar alcohols